War Tax Resistance Gathering and Coordinating Committee Meeting

 4:00 – The Poor People’s Campaign and Confronting Racism

-Kathleen Hernandez will lead a presentation about the Poor People’s Campaign, a national campaign that intends to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation’s distorted morality.
-She’ll talk about the LA organizing, the opportunities to get involved around the country, and the Campaign’s 40 days of action, which will be launching during the weekend of our meeting.
-Kathleen Hernandez is an associate member of Veterans For Peace, Los Angeles and a co-founder of the MLK Coalition of Greater Los Angeles.
+Those involved will present information about the Poor People’s Campaign, a national campaign that intends to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation’s distorted morality.
+She’ll talk about the LA organizing, the opportunities to get involved around the country, and the Campaign’s 40 days of action, which will be launching May 14 with actions in 40 state capitols.

 Confronting Racism — The Catholic Worker has recently begun a deeper reflection on the ways in which racism permeates American society and even the CW movement itself.
 This session will discuss the dialogue (sometimes contentious) that has occurred in the CW movement since the death of Michael Brown and explore how this difficult conversation can also be helpful for WTR.
 Introduced by Lincoln Rice, Milwaukee War Tax Resistance and Casa Maria Catholic Worker — and incoming NWTRCC Coordinator.

 5:45 Southern California War Tax Resistance will present grants to social justice groups from the Alternative Fund